ASUOP A&E

 MARKETING COORDINATOR

 A brand new event from us, but it proved to be one of the biggest going into Tigerlands.
 To find our Tigerlands student opener, 9 performers across all genres competed for the spot…but only one can win!
-Inspired by the 60s Woodstock Festivals, Battle of the Bands brought students together on the DeRosa University Center Lawn for a long night filled with great music.
+Inspired by the 60s Woodstock Festivals, Battle of the Bands brought 250+ students together on the DeRosa University Center Lawn for a long night filled with great music.
 Local vendors and endless food, the night ended with our Tigerlands announcement.
-Battle of the Bands left students hungry and excited for Tigerlands!

 Battle of the Bands